-- Wash the moong and cook in fresh water until soft.
-I pressure cooked for 5 whistles with 1 cup of water.
-Let the pressure release naturally.
+- Wash moong beans and cook in a pressure cooker with 1 cup of water.
+Check notes for cooking un-soaked beans.

-- Heat butter and oil in a pan.
+- Heat butter and oil in a pan for tadka.

 - When oil is hot, add mustard seeds, cumin, clove, cardamom (opt), cinnamon stick and let the seeds crack.

-- Immediate add green chilies and chopped ginger.
+- Immediate add green chilies, chopped ginger and hing.
 Let ginger roast until raw smell is gone.
 You can also add a red chili for some heat and flavor.

 - Add jaggery if using and lime juice.
 Stir and turn off the heat.